Note No. 31 : Note on Corporate Social Responsibility (CSR):

 Note No. 46 : Micro, Small And Medium Enterprises:

-i.
-As at 31st March, 2024, there are no Micro, Small and Medium Enterprises, as defined in the Micro, Small, and Medium Enterprises Development Act, 2006, to whom the group owes dues on account of principal amount together with interest and accordingly no additional disclosures have been made.
+With reference to Note No. 38, As at 31st March, 2025, there are Micro, Small and Medium Enterprises, as i. defined in the Micro, Small, and Medium Enterprises Development Act, 2006, to whom the group owes dues.
+However, no additional disclosures have been made in this regard.

-ii.
 The above information regarding Micro, Small and Medium Enterprises has been determined to the extent such parties have been identified on the basis of information available with the Company.
-This has been relied upon by the auditors.

 |